casdoor/casdoor-website/docs/application/terminology.md

 - `Logo` Application logos will display on the login and sign up page
 - `HomepageUrl` The url of the application homepage
 - `Description` Describe the application
+- `Tags` Only users with tag listed in the application tags can login
 - `Organization` The organization that the APP belongs to
 - `EnablePassword` If users can login via password
 - `EnableSignUp` If users can sign up.
 If not, accounts of the application